kristengastauer/image-detection/README.md

 # image-detection
-API that processes provided images for objects and returns the image(s) metadata
+API that processes provided images for objects and returns the image(s) metadata For my app specifically, I only added objects with a 60% confidence or higher, but this could be adjusted for user requirements

-For my app specifically, I only added objects with a 60% confidence or higher, but based on user specifications this could be adjusted.
+The API is in Python, the UI uses a React framework with Javascript

 # API Specification